jcobo88/microsoft-365-entra-intune-lab/README.md

 ![Compliant device policy](screenshots/29-conditional-access-compliant-device-policy.png)

-The condition was limited to:
+The device-platform condition was limited to:

 ```text
 Windows